wavefrontHQ/docs/pages/doc/tracing_customize_spans_and_alerts.md

 summary: Customize span level tags for RED metrics
 ---

-Tanzu Observablity by Wavefront derives RED metrics for spans that have the `application`, `service`, `cluster`, `shard`, `component`, or `operationName` span tags by default.
+VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) derives RED metrics for spans that have the `application`, `service`, `cluster`, `shard`, `component`, or `operationName` span tags by default.
 See [Indexed and Unindexed Span Tags](trace_data_details.html#indexed-and-unindexed-span-tags) for details.
 If you want to filter RED metrics data using a span tag that is not a default span tag, you need to propagate it as a custom span tag to the RED metrics.

 The following custom span tags are supported by default.